top of page

 Costs

-• $1,200 deposit billed when committed to the program
+• $1,200 non-refundable deposit billed after you accept our offer to be in the program

 $4,000 Out of Pocket Expenses